mmim14/resume-parser/README.md

 # resume-parser

 ## description
-A parser that extracts resume - in pdf fornat only - into texts and then matches the top candidates according to the keywords provided.
+A parser that extracts resume - in pdf fornat only - into texts and then matches words given the search term

 ## test cases
 ### to test how our algorithm works we/recruiter can rate the accuracy by judging what resumes it moves forward and what resumes it drops.
 Tweak the algorithm to improve the accuracy rate